 What's the prob, Bob?
 Well, for starters, the Captain Harlock series is set in the year 2977, and Galaxy Express 999 is set in 2221.
 Despite this, Harlock, Tochiro, and Emeraldas all make appearances in both stories.
 Maybe this isn't such a big problem.
 Perhaps, one might surmise, in the future everyone lives forever.
 But then one must ask just what the allure of an immortal machine body would be in such a world, and must then toss the idea aside as unrepentantly silly.
 Matsumoto could've simply set both in the same general time frame; after all, it's not as if the technology depicted in Space Pirate is much different than that in 999.
 But of course, he didn't.
 This is what is known in literary circles as "not giving a damn."
 The stories supposedly overlap, the time frame makes it flatly impossible, and Matsumoto doesn't give a damn.
 He's going to write down the first thing that comes into his silly little head, he'll stick a square peg into a round hole and ignore the fact that it didn't really go in there at all, and have a good laugh at your expense when you don't understand it.
 He doesn't give a damn.
 So neither should you.

 The first 999 movie is the first time we see Harlock and crew subsequent to the first series.
 "But wait," you're probably saying, "surely he was seen in the 999 TV series before that, right?"
 One would be tempted to think such a thing, but one would be wrong.
 At 113 episodes, Galaxy Express 999 ran so damn long that the film actually came out long before the series completed its run, a fact which probably spoiled the outcome of the series for quite a great many viewers.
-So while Harlock does appear in the TV series-albeit in the most infuriatingly enigmatic fashion ever-it wouldn't be until after the movie had already come along and made a mess of the still-fledgling continuity.
+So while Harlock does appear in the TV series-albeit in the most infuriatingly enigmatic fashion ever (and for a character like Harlock, that's saying a lot)-it wouldn't be until after the movie had already come along and made a mess of the still-fledgling continuity.

 The 1979 Galaxy Express 999 feature introduced audiences to the now-famous green, skull-prowed Arcadia, which Bandai had designed so they could sell their own plastic model kits of the pirate ship instead of inadvertently advertising the blue Arcadia model kits produced by their rival Takara.
 (Yep, the Space Pirate series was also still running at the time the 999 feature hit theaters.)
 The crew seen in the feature was the same crew as seen in the Space Pirate series, minus Tadashi Daiba.
 This might lead some to assume that the film occurs before the events of the Harlock series (given the dates of the respective stories, one would assume nearly 800 years before.)
 However, the film also gives us a brand-new version of the death of Tochiro Oyama, one which bears no similarity to the one seen in the Harlock TV series.
 (The computer can speak with Tochiro's voice in this version, instead of creaking and groaning as it did previously.)
 We also see Emeraldas now sporting her Harlock-style scar, and commanding the zeppelin-galleon combo spacecraft that would appear in all future versions.
 Much of the action would occur on planet Heavy Meldar, which had been previously seen to do the big firework in Space Pirate episode 31.

 In an interesting bit of restructuring, the character of Ryuze from the 999 series also appeared in the film version as the consort to Count Mecha.
 In the series, she had been seen as a time-controlling witch who was bitter at pretty much the whole universe after being spurned by the otherwise-unnamed "Baron."
-The Pirate of the Time Castle story bridged the gap by introducing Ryuze's sister LeRyuze, who was modeled on the 999 film version of Ryuze, in order to fill the role.
+The Pirate of the Time Castle story bridged the gap by introducing Ryuze's sister LeRyuze, who was modeled on the 999 film version of Ryuze, in order to fill the role, this time as consort to the mechanized Harlock imposter.

 Everybody getting this so far?